Processing VS. properties and microstructure

 Complete laboratory facilities

-The following lab facilities are available: casting, furnaces for heat treatments, small rolling mill, brazing furnaces (CAB, vacuum and small glass furnaces), full metallographic labs for preparation and light optical microscopy, FESEM with EDS and EBSD, TEP and resistivity.
+The following lab facilities are available: casting, furnaces for heat treatments, small rolling mill, brazing furnaces (CAB, vacuum and small glass furnaces), full metallographic labs for preparation and light optical microscopy, FESEM with EDS and EBSD.
 TEM and more advanced methods for more advanced material characterisations are carried out in collaborative projects with external partners.